gwynwhyvaar/skies-of-azurya/README.md

-# skies-of-azurya
+# Skies of Azurya
-Simple monogame shmup.
+A simple monogame shmup (shoot 'em up).
 Initially an XNA 4.0 project, now migrated to Monogame.